Open-Systems-Pharmacology/Qualification-DDI-CYP3A4/Qualification/Input/Content/Qualification_DDI_CYP3A4_network_description.md

 <sub>The arrows indicate where at least one clinical DDI study between the two connected substances was available and included in the model network.
 Red indicates inhibition and green indicates induction as the primary type of interaction.
 Thin arrows indicate weak, mid-thick arrows moderate and thick arrows strong CYP3A4 modulation by the perpetrator.</sub>

 The published DDI studies between the respective perpetrators and victim drugs were simulated and compared to observed data.
 The following sections give an overview of the clinical studies being part of this qualification report.
-The respective data identifier (DataID) refers to the **ID** of the dataset in the [OSP PK database](https://github.com/Open-Systems-Pharmacology/Database-for-observed-data).
+The respective data identifier (DataID) refers to the **ID** of the dataset in the OSP PK database, version 1.5 (https://github.com/Open-Systems-Pharmacology/Database-for-observed-data/releases/tag/v1.5).